To help you get the most from this unique experience, we've put together a guide to yacht charter etiquette

 - Don’t: Bring your hardshell luggage with you.
 Guest staterooms are beautifully designed, but storage is always an issue onboard a yacht.
 Hardshell luggage is difficult to store at the best of times so it’s best to leave the steamer trunk at home.
 Soft luggage which can be easily folded up and stowed away is a much better option.

 - Don’t: Do anything illegal.
 Superyachts follow the same rules as everyone else and illegal behaviour is not just frowned upon, it’s completely banned.
 With a zero-tolerance policy, any illegal behaviour onboard will result in guests being turned in to the appropriate authorities.
-It may also result in the yacht being seized and the captain losing his licence so it’s best not to take the risk.
+It may also result in the yacht being seized and the captain losing his license so it’s best not to take the risk.

 Tipping Yacht Crew

 Tipping your crew for their service at the end of a charter is a given.
 But knowing how much to tip and who to give it to can be a bit of a mystery.
-So, to make it easier, here’s our quick rundown of tipping etiquette onboard:
+So, to make it easier here’s our quick rundown of tipping etiquette onboard:

 - Do: Give the tip to the captain.
 He will take care of dividing it between the crew members including those who work behind the scenes.
 If you feel that any member of the crew has gone above and beyond the call of duty, just let him know.